HandsOnDataViz/book/docs/HandsOnDataViz.md

 **Avoid chart junk**.
 Start with a white background and add elements as you see appropriate.
 You should be able to justify each element you add.
-To do so, ask yorself: Does this element improve the chart, or can I drop it without decreasing readability?
+To do so, ask yourself: Does this element improve the chart, or can I drop it without decreasing readability?
 This way you won’t end up with so-called “chart junk” as shown in Figure
 <a href="#fig:design-principles-junk">13</a>, which includes 3D